The Lorikeet is a uniquely beautiful companion parrot.

 I suggest you talk to your breeder and your vet about their opinions.
 The manufactures of pet food products will always tell you that their product is safe and, of course, the best.

-That said, I would encourage you to look our Goldenfeast Nectargold Lory food.
+That said, I would encourage you to consider Goldenfeast Nectargold Lory food.
 This Lory food is blended and processed to a fine consistency.
 Its very rich aroma and sweet taste is accomplished without the aid of any added sugars.

 Don’t rely on pellets soaked in juice or water and corn syrup though.
 They need fresh food just like us.
 You wouldn’t just take vitamins and water would you?